interlock-network/bouncer/README.md

 Bouncer is in beta.
 It occasionally shows false positives -- safe links marked as dangerous.
 We're also adding new features all the time.

-# Authorizing for your server
+# How to get Bouncer

-[Invite Bouncer](https://discord.com/api/oauth2/authorize?client_id=982020138352128070&permissions=534723951680&scope=bot) to your server like any other bot and your public channels will instantly be protected!
+[Invite Bouncer](https://discord.com/api/oauth2/authorize?client_id=982020138352128070&permissions=534723951680&scope=bot) to your server like any other bot (along with its recommended permissions) and your public channels will instantly be protected!

-Your next step is to create a private channel called "#bouncer-log" and invite Bouncer to it.
+Your next step is to create a private channel called `#bouncer-log` and invite Bouncer to it.
 For more info on logging, see "Channel for Bouncer activity log" below.

 # Testing